-Travel Medical Insurance plans are designed to cover international travelers in the event that they contract an illness, have an accident or an injury while they are outside of their home country.
-Generally, domestic health insurance plans will not cover you if you get sick or injured while outside of the country.
+Travel medical insurance plans are designed to cover international travelers in the event that they contract an illness, are involved in an accident or suffer an injury while outside of their home country.
+Generally, domestic health insurance plans won't cover you if you get sick or are injured while outside of the country

-Some plans, however, are more expensive than others.
+As you start your search for travel insurance, you'll soon discover that some plans are more expensive than others.
 Why is that?
-And what can you do to make sure that you have the best travel insurance plan while staying within your budget?
+And what can you do to make sure you have the best travel insurance plan for your budget?

-Any type of insurance policy is an investment by the policyholder so that if something goes wrong, the insurance company will be responsible for the majority of the expenses.
-In the case of Travel Medical Insurance, you as the purchaser are paying a small price so that if you need medical assistance while in a foreign country, the travel insurance company will help you offset healthcare costs.
+Travel insurance is an investment that protects the policyholder so that if something goes wrong, the insurance company will be responsible for the majority of the expenses.
+In the case of travel medical insurance, you pay a small cost up front so that you'll be financially protected if you need medical attention while abroad.

-Generally speaking, a plan that costs more will also offer more coverage.
-U.S. travel insurance prices are regulated so identical plans will always have identical prices, no matter where you purchase the plan.
-While certain unscrupulous companies may try to trick consumers into inferior plans by not disclosing the cost differential by age or other terms, rest assured that prices are regulated so that identical plans can not be sold at different prices.
+Generally speaking, a plan that costs more will also offer more benefits and coverage.
+U.S. travel insurance prices are regulated, so identical plans will always have identical prices, no matter where you purchase the plan.
+Be aware of online scams that try to sell travel medical coverage at higher prices.

-- Age of the travelers: Older travelers will usually need to pay higher premiums as they are more likely to become ill or injured.
+- Age of the travelers: Older travelers will usually need to pay higher premiums as they may be more susceptible to illness or injury.

 - Destination country: Some countries, like the United States, have higher healthcare costs than others.
 Depending on your destination, you may have to pay different amounts for your travel insurance policy.